jetbridge/cdk-nextjs/API.md

 ```

 Creates a Lambda function object which represents a function not defined within this stack.

+For `Function.addPermissions()` to work on this imported lambda, set the sameEnvironment property to true
+if this imported lambda is in the same account and region as the stack you are importing it into.

 ###### `scope`<sup>Required</sup> <a name="scope" id="cdk-nextjs-standalone.NextjsImage.fromFunctionAttributes.parameter.scope"></a>